 Online Safety – Latest Guidelines

-Children at St Ebbe’s are taught how to keep safe online routinely as part of our computing curriculum.
-To find out the tips we teach children in our EYFS and Key Stage 1 click here: To find out the tips we teach children in Key Stage 2 click here:
+Children at St Ebbe’s are taught how to keep safe online routinely as part of our computing and PSHRSE curriculum.

 Report online abuse by clicking the button below: